-To rehydrate dried mushrooms we can use either warm or lukewarm water, although we recommend warm water as it will speed up the process.
+To rehydrate dried mushrooms we can use either warm or lukewarm water, although we recommend warm water since it will accelerate the process.

-We can also rehydrate them by steaming or adding them directly to the stews.
+We can also rehydrate them to the steam or adding them directly in the stews.
 This will depend on the type of dish we are preparing.

 How long should I rehydrate the mushrooms?

-The rehydration time will vary between 25and 2:00 h.
+The rehydration time will vary between 25 minutes and 2:00 hours.
 It will depend on the consistency of the edible mushrooms and fungi, whether they are firmer or softer.

 After this time, strain the mushrooms and let them drain for a few minutes.
 You will see that the edible mushrooms have increased in size considerably.
 Once drained, they can be used in the same way as fresh mushrooms.

 Mushrooms and mushrooms do not contain salt, so during the rehydration process, it is a good time to add the salt we want.
-Just add it and the edible mushrooms will absorb it easily.
+We only have to add it and the edible mushrooms will absorb it easily.

-We can also rehydrate the dried mushrooms with other types of liquids, to give them different textures and flavors.
-Thus we can use besides water, milk, wine, cava, liquors, ...
+We can also rehydrate dehydrated mushrooms with other types of liquids, to give them different textures and flavors.
+Thus we can use in addition to water, milk, wine, cava, liquors, ...

-It is important not to discard the water or liquid resulting from the rehydration of the dehydrated mushrooms and boletus because besides multiple nutrients it contributes an exceptional flavor to our plates.
+It is important not to discard the water or liquid resulting from the rehydration of the dehydrated mushrooms and boletus because in addition to multiple nutrients it provides an exceptional flavor to our dishes.

 What varieties of dried mushrooms can I buy?